GaillardTom/GaillardTom/README.md

 </div>

 ### What I Do in My Spare Time
-    - Completing labs on owasp.org
+    - Completing labs on portswigger
     - Training for the oscp certification

 <div align="center" style="margin-top: 4vh">